 Motherly loves the Cybex Sirona M SensorSafe Convertible Car Seat, as it's "the smartest convertible car seat we've ever tried."
-The chest clip that alerts parents when: the car is too hot (or cold), if the child has been in the car seat longer than recommended, if they've managed to unclip it while the car is moving, or if a child is left behind in the backseat—for example, if the car is turned off or the driver's cell phone has left the vehicle, but the kid is still clipped in.
+The chest clip alerts parents when: the car is too hot or cold, if the child has been in the car seat longer than recommended, if they've managed to unclip it while the car is moving, or if a child is left behind in the backseat—for example, if the car is turned off or the driver's cell phone has left the vehicle, but the kid is still clipped in.
 If the driver doesn't respond to an alert about a child left behind, emergency contacts are alerted.

-No matter what you choose, having backup while driving the kids around in the heat is a cool invention.
+No matter which you choose, having backup while driving the kids around in the heat is a cool invention.
 And these innovative apps and products are likely just the beginning of a wave of designs dedicated to helping parents remember who is in the backseat.